 Full-frontage improvements to meet the street standard are more expensive and are typically built with major street reconstruction.
-Fullfrontage improvements to meet the street standard can expand the scope and cost of a sidewalk project because of right-of-way restrictions, stormwater improvements, topography, and impacts to fences, trees, landscaping and utility poles, provides the same buffer effect as a planter strip.
-If the sidewalk must be placed at the edge of the pavement, a curb is built to grade-separate the pedestrian from motor vehicle traffic, to increase pedestrian safety.
+Fullfrontage improvements to meet the street standard can expand the scope and cost of a sidewalk project because of right-of-way restrictions, stormwater improvements, topography, and impacts to fences, trees, landscaping and utility poles,

-After evaluating the site conditions, sidewalks constructed in this program. are built at the street edge with a curb, or built at-grade, and set back from the street edge, which is referred to as "ribbon" sidewalk.
+After evaluating the site conditions, sidewalks constructed in this program are built at the street edge with a curb, or built at-grade, and set back from the street edge, which is referred to as "ribbon" sidewalk.
 (See Photo 2.)
 In order to separate the pedestrian from motor vehicle traffic, a sidewalk is located at least five feet from the edge of pavement.
 This